AnushaAbdulla/research_tabar/Explanations.md

 **transforms.ToTensor()** converts the dimensions of the image from Height x Width x Channels (H x W x C) to Channels x Height x Width (C x H x W), which is the standard format for PyTorch tensors representing images.

 the range also changes from [0,255] to [0.0, 1.0]

+This transformation is often used in combination with other transformations when constructing a torchvision.transforms.Compose pipeline for preprocessing image data before feeding it into a neural network model.